influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSecondsAfterFailure(secondsAfterFailure)
 ```

-SecondsAfterFailure is the number of seconds to live after failure
+"SecondsAfterFailure is the number of seconds to live after failure"

 ### fn spec.ttlStrategy.withSecondsAfterSuccess